connext/monorepo/README.md

 | `Gateway/Routing Layer` | `Interchain Gateway Protocol`     |
 | `Messaging Layer`       | `Nomad`                           |
 | `Transport Layer`       | `Connext Routers`                 |

-## Core Flow of a transaction through Connext

-A transaction flowing through Connext will now have the following lifecycle:

-**A User will:**

-Initiate the transaction by calling a `xcall` function on our contracts, passing in funds, gas details, arbitrary data, and a target address object (includes chain info).
-Note that `xcall` is meant to mimic solidity's lower level `call` as best as possible.

-**Our contracts will:**

--If needed, swap the passed in token to the Nomad version of the same asset.
-Call the Nomad contracts with a hash of the tx details to initiate the 30-60m message across chains.

--Emit an event with the tx details.
-Routers observing the origin chain with funds on the destination chain will:
-Simulate the transaction (if this fails, the assumption is that this is a more "expressive" crosschain message that requires permissioning and so must go through the slow Nomad process only).

-**Routers (Active Liquidity Providers) will:**

--Prepare a signed transaction object using funds on the receiving chain.
-Post this object (a "bid") to the auctioneer.
-Note: if the router does not have enough funds for the transfer, they may also provide only part of the transfer's value, which gets split across multiple routers in the network.

--The sequencer collects bids from routers and allows routers 30 seconds per transfer to send bids.
-After this time, sequencer will select a bid randomly (selection process TBD) and submit the payload which contains the router's signature to the relayer network to be submitted to chain.

--When a given bid is submitted to chain, the contracts will do the following:
-Check that there are enough funds available for the transaction.

--Swap the router's Nomad-flavored funds for the canonical asset of the chain if needed.
-Send the swapped funds to the correct target (if it is a contract, this will also execute calldata against the target).

--Hash the router's params and store a mapping of this hash to the router's address in the contract.

---> At this point, the user's tx has already been completed!

-Later, when the Nomad message arrives, a heavily batched tx can be submitted to take all pending hashes received over Nomad and look up whether they have corresponding router addresses in the hash -> router address mapping.
-If they do, then Nomad assets are minted and given to the router.

-Note: if the router gives the incorrect amount of funds to a user or if they execute the wrong calldata, then the router's param hash will not match the hash coming over Nomad and the router will not get reimbursed.
-This is the core security mechanism that ensures that routers behave correctly.

-Note 2: Routers will take a 30-60 minute lockup on their funds when relaying transactions.
-While this theoretically reduces capital efficiency compared to the existing system, in practice the lack of need to rebalance will mean that routers have more capital available more often regardless.

 ## About NXTP